All Episodes

 I thought Congress was supposed to, and a lot of people are saying, well, wait a minute, you can't get Congress to do any investigation.

-They said they weren't going to attend and yet there were a bunch of Democrats there, so I don't know what happened, but Congress says, Well, you got to have an independent group because we can't investigate ourselves.
+They said they weren't going to attend, and yet there were a bunch of Democrats there, so I don't know what happened.

-Tom Davis today from Virginia is talking about the fact oh no, it's the role of that's what Congress is all about.
+Oh, no, it's the role of, that's what Congress is all about.

-Well, it that's fine, Mr. Davis, but would you mind conducting congressional business in a little bit more professional manner?
+Well, that's fine, Mr. Davis, but would you mind conducting congressional business in a little bit more professional manner?

-That wasn't even speeches.
+It wasn't even speeches.

 Like I said, it was kind of schoolyard.

-It was your bad.
+It was, you're bad.

-And the next guy said, Yeah, well, you're worse than bad.
+And the next guy said, yeah, well, you're worse than bad.

-And it was it was uh it was embarrassing.
+And it was embarrassing.

 It was embarrassing.

-Not I think the members of Congress should have been more embarrassed than Mike Brown.
+I think the members of Congress should have been more embarrassed than Mike Brown.

 I don't even know why Brown went.

-Anyway, so so Kathleen Blanco today, as they dipped out and dipped back in, she's talking about the fact that well we need uh we need jobs in order to get jobs there, you need to give businesses some sort of t uh incentives, like tax breaks.
+Anyway, so Kathleen Blanco today, as they dipped out and dipped back in, she's talking about the fact that, well, we need jobs.

 Well, good for her.

-Good for her because this, I'll tell you a lot of people haven't openly come out and talked about the fact that that part of our country has for a long, long time been the poorest part of our country.
+Good for her, because this, I'll tell you, a lot of people haven't openly come out and talked about the fact that that part of our country has for a long, long time been the poorest part of our country.

-And you're not going to ever eradicate poverty, but certainly it's a good thing to be able to go out and try to reduce poverty.
+And you've got all these people like John Edwards and so forth with these think tanks studying poverty, and you're not going to ever eradicate poverty, but certainly it's a good thing to be able to go out and try to reduce poverty.

 It makes all the sense in the world.